 It’s possible that you will be put on the waitlist.
-Waitlist guests that are granted tickets will receive their confirmation anywhere from 2 weeks before the day of the show up to the day of.
+Waitlist guests that are granted tickets will receive their confirmation anywhere from 2 weeks before the day of the show up until the day of taping.
 The video below explains the waitlist procedure.

 A quick word of warning – tickets to television show tapings are very difficult to impossible to re-book if you make a mistake or your dates change, so book early, but also book correctly.
 You are only permitted to book tickets once every 6 months, even if you cancel.

 And for more money saving tips for your visit to NYC, read our post on tourist discount passes.

 Tickets are not guaranteed.
 Each taping is overbooked, in order to have every seat occupied.
 So to ensure you get a seat of your own, you need to register onsite the day of the show.